debops/debops/docs/ansible/roles/docker_compose_service/guides.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The Compose file omits the ``db`` and ``broker`` services from the upstream
 example (they live on the host) and bind-mounts the host sockets.
-The sidecars
+The sidecar
-reach Paperless through the Compose network name ``webserver`` (not
+reaches Paperless through the Compose network name ``webserver`` (not
 ``container_name``):

 .. code-block:: yaml